HonoredTarget/VEX-AUTON/README.md

   5. Start editing values.
 Read the comments before edititng values, and MAKE SURE THAT THE CODE IS BEING UPLOADED TO THE SECOND SLOT

 # Put it in the second slot
+On the top of the middle next to the name, there is a number eg 1, 2, 3.
+MAKE SURE THAT IT IS 2